RISK MANAGEMENT

 Electrical safety

-Electrical equipment, such as computers and printers, should be in good working order with no frayed power cables or other risks.
+Electrical equipment such as computers and printers, should be in good working order with no frayed power cables or other risks.

 Musculoskeletal risks

-First aid & emergency
+First aid and emergency preparedness

 Every worker should have access to first aid gear and emergency contact information.